 Java 10 was released in March of 2018.
 It's improvements include a garbage-collector interface and local variable type inference, however it doesn't offer long term support (LTS).

 Java 11 was released in September of 2018.
 It is the next major version of Java offering LTS.

 After installing Java, you can run java -version to see which version you have installed.
 You may see something like java version "1.8.0_71".
 This is considered the developer version whereas the product version would be 8.0.
 It's all the same thing...

 Java requires a runtime environment to execute the code you write.
 When you download Java, you also get the Java Runtime Environment (JRE).
 This JRE includes a Java Virtual Machine (JVM) which is an abstract computing machine that enables your computer to run a Java program.

 The Java Developer Kit (JDK) is a development environment that you download for developing Java applications.
 It includes the JRE as well as an interpreter, compiler, and other tools for debugging and development.
 You'll need the JDK to develop Java applications, but not to run them.
 This is because the JRE is included with Java installs.

-If your just getting your feet wet with Java then installing either Java SE 8 or Java SE 9 is your best bet.
+If you're just getting your feet wet with Java then installing either Java SE 8 or Java SE 11 is your best bet.
 While other editions like EE add extra functionality, the SE has all of the essential libraries you need.
-While you'll see earlier versions of Java (5,6,7) in the real world, remember that 9 is the actively supported version today.
+While you'll see earlier versions of Java (5,6,7) in the real world, remember that 8 is the actively supported version today.
 You'll want to install the JDK if you want to write and compile your own Java applications but the JRE is all you need to run existing Java apps.